-If you’re a man over the age of 50 and haven’t had a prostate exam, you should talk to your doctor about scheduling an appointment.
+If you’re a man age 50 or older and haven’t had a prostate exam, you should talk to your doctor about scheduling an appointment.

-The exam also can help them diagnose prostate cancer, which is the most common form of cancer among American men (skin cancer is number one).
+The exam can also help them diagnose prostate cancer, which — other than skin cancer — is the most common form of cancer among American men.
 A prostate exam usually involves a digital rectal exam (DRE) and a blood test for prostate-specific antigens (PSA test).

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

 All men should discuss prostate cancer screening with their doctor, once they reach the age of 50.
 The American Cancer Society advises men at higher risk — especially, African Americans or those with first-degree relatives with prostate cancer before age 65 — to begin testing at age 40 or 45.